kpunith8/Links-and-Tutorials/Web Development/HTML and DOM.md

 ### window.screen

-- contains information about the screen that the browser is displayed on.
+Contains information about the screen that the browser is displayed on.
 ```javascript
 // Visible screen height and width
 screen.height